cvlab-stonybrook/scenes100/moe/README.md

 ## 1. Preparation
 See [README.md](../README.md) for the preparation of Scenes100, MSCOCO and the enviroment.

+Download the checkpoints in the following [Google Drive](https://drive.google.com/drive/folders/1ljqXfMDi-4QXJrYgEJ5ptLB_yNNCFPSK?usp=sharing) and put them in the folder `models`.

 ## 2. Run experiments
 ### Adaptation training
 To run the adaptation training of the MoE models, please use the `train_b1.sh`, `train_b10.sh` and `train_b100.sh` in `script/ARCHITECTURE`.
 We provide the code for all three base architectures in the paper, which are Faster-RCNN, DINO-5scale and YOLOv8s.